-There are eleven Architectural Conservation Areas (ACAs) within Monaghan Town as indicated in Table 6.9 of Chapter 6 of the Monaghan County Development Plan 2025-2031.
+There are eleven Architectural Conservation Areas (ACAs) within Monaghan Town as indicated in Table 6.9 of Chapter 6 Heritage, Conservation and Landscape of this Plan.
 Within ACAs the repair and refurbishment of existing buildings will be favoured over demolition and new build.
 New development should be sympathetic in scale, massing and detailed design to the existing character of the area.
-Guidance in relation to new development/works situated within an ACA is provided in Chapter 15 Development Management Standards of the Monaghan County Development Plan 2025-2031.
+Guidance in relation to new development/works situated within an ACA is provided in Chapter 15 Development Management Standards of this Plan.

-A list of Protected Structures located within Monaghan Town is contained in Appendix 1 of the Monaghan County Development Plan 2025-2031.
+A list of Protected Structures located within Monaghan Town is contained in Appendix 1.

 Monaghan Town is a fine example of a seventeenth century plantation town and much of the street pattern of this time has survived.
 Dublin Street, the Diamond, Glaslough Street, Mill Street, Park Street and Market Street all appear to be of seventeenth century origin.
-The "Zone of Archaeological Potential" within the town, which comprises the area of the seventeenth century town together with the area around the site of Mullaghmonaghan Fort, is delineated on Map MDP 3 of the Monaghan County Development Plan 2025-2031.
+The "Zone of Archaeological Potential" within the town, which comprises the area of the seventeenth century town together with the area around the site of Mullaghmonaghan Fort, is delineated on Map MTDP3 of the Monaghan County Development Plan 2025-2031.
 Within this area there is a possibility of discovering archaeological deposits such as seventeenth century house foundations, refuse pits, industrial areas and workshops.
 Consequently, archaeological surveys maybe required before any development is commenced in these areas.

 Developers should also refer to the County Monaghan Urban Archaeology Survey which details other known archaeological findings in the urban area.
-A list of protected monuments and places is contained in Appendix 4 of the Monaghan County Development Plan 2025-2031.
+A list of protected monuments and places is contained in Appendix 4.

-Monaghan Natural and Built Heritage Objective MTO 23 To protect natural amenities such as Peter's Lake, Rossmore Park, Tom Young's Wood, and Wright's Wood from intrusive development that would detrimentally impact upon them or their designation.
+Monaghan Natural and Built Heritage Objective MTO 23 MTO 23 To protect natural amenities such as Peter's Lake, Rossmore Park, Tom Young's Wood, and Wright's Wood from intrusive development that would detrimentally impact upon them or their designation.